chinmayparekh/Scoutify/README.md

 Dataset : This directory contains the original , official FIFA csv files containing all player information for the years 2017 -2023

-Models : This directory contains some of the saved models used for recommendations.

-preds:

-rec_extended_data : Contains weights for each postition used in club philosophy.
-Also contains consolidated club philosophy.

-PlayerRec.ipynb :  This file contains the final approaches used by us.
-This involves a clustering based approach and a an approach that uses XGBoost and neural networks.
-These 2 approaches use a complex formulation of club philosphy.
+#Final Models
+PlayerRec_actual.ipynb: Implementation of Approach-4 based on Clustering.
+This is our final model and is the backend for the demo.
+PlayerRec_extended.ipynb: Implementation of Approach-5 which extends approach-4 using XGBoost and Neural Networks.

+#Initial Attempts
 nn.ipynb : This file includes some of our earlier approaches like KNN , Bert and using basic ML models on a basic definition of club philosophy.

+#Synthesised Data
-df_xx_improvement.csv : These are the modified dataframes that contain the additional columns which show the improvement shown by the player across two consecutive years.
+rec_actual_data: Contains data required to support the PlayerRec_actual.ipynb file.
+Mainly contains the synthesised Club Philosophy data. rec_extended_data : Contains data required to support PlayerRec_extended.ipynb file.
+Contains the Club_philosophy, player improvement data and trained XGBoost and NN Models. df_xx_improvement.csv : These are the modified dataframes that contain the additional columns which show the improvement shown by the player across two consecutive years.
+These support the nn.ipynb file.